-My purpose here is to try and help inform this conversation a bit for all therapists, regardless of how you are currently working online with your clients, with some accessible and jargon-free advice for conducting secure online therapy.
+My purpose here is to provide some accessible and jargon-free advice for conducting secure online therapy.

 Between the various members of the Bilateral Base team we have decades of experience working with online technologies across healthcare, customer loyalty programs, banking, financial services and ecommerce, so we felt like we could offer some help and insights that may be useful to you and your clients.

 I want to allay your concerns, while also offering some reminders on how to avoid bad security habits.
 I want to unpack emotive terms like ‘getting hacked’ so that they’re better understood and less scary.
 I want to leave with you the knowledge that the vast majority of online security issues are made possible by basic human error and that the steps to prevent them are similarly simple and achievable for you and your clients.

 This post is for all therapists working online, not just for users of our online platform for EMDR therapy, Bilateral Base.
 If you’re a Bilateral Base user or interested in how we manage security for our therapists then please look at our post on Security Features of Bilateral Base.